optimizasean/TailwindAccessibilityConfig/README.md

 ## Code of Conduct

-Everyone interacting in the Dtg project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/optimizasean/TailwindAccessibilityConfig/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TailwindAccessibilityConfig project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/optimizasean/TailwindAccessibilityConfig/blob/master/CODE_OF_CONDUCT.md).

 ## Links and Files